peterk87/sublime-nextflow/README.md

 # Changelog

-## 1.1.0 - [2022-04-26]
+## 1.1.0 - [2022-05-13]

+**Added:**

-- Added more informative popups for showing info about process output so it's easier to select the correct output channel without referencing the process code.
+- more informative popups for showing info about process output so it's easier to select the correct output channel without referencing the process code.
+- subworkflow completions and info popups about `take` and `emit` channels
-- Added `conda` directive snippet
+- `conda` directive snippet

+**Fixed:**

-- Fixed issue with comment toggling
+- comment toggling

 ## 1.0.0 - [2021-06-30]